redhat-developer/vscode-openshift-tools/README.md

 #### Debug Java Component

-To debug a Java Component Java Language Support and Java Debugger Extensions required.
-OpenShift Connector extension will request to install missing extension before it starts Debugger for a Java Component.
+To debug a Java Component, Java Language Support and Java Debugger Extensions are required.
+OpenShift Connector extension will prompt the user to install missing extension(s) before it starts Debugger for a Java Component.

 ![ screencast ](https://raw.githubusercontent.com/redhat-developer/vscode-openshift-tools/master/images/debug-java.gif)